Azure/bicep-registry-modules/avm/ptn/data/private-analytical-workspace/README.md

 This use case seeks to align with the expectations of enterprise infrastructure.
 For instance, certain companies prohibit the use of public IP addresses in their solutions.

-The solution will generate certain elements such as Monitoring, Key Vault, permissions, and analytics services.
+The solution will provision certain elements such as Monitoring, Key Vault, permissions, and analytics services.
 However, additional configurations may be required before and after deployment.

 Choosing this option allows you to tailor the infrastructure, but typically requires customized services from the cloud, security, and network teams, leading to less agility and project delays.